 Due to COVID-19: Meetings are scheduled in the Boardroom with limited seating available due to physical distance restrictions.
 As an alternative for the public, Board meetings can be viewed live, or on-demand afterward, by visiting: portal.stretchinternet.com/msbm/.

-Regular meetings of the board can be found on the board adopted calendar and are held in the district boardroom (815 S. Oakdale).
-Work sessions are usually scheduled for 5:15 pm, prior to the regular board meetings.
-For upcoming board meeting dates, please check our calendar.
-The District Boardroom entrance is located off of the parking lot on Monroe Street.
+The Board meeting and Work Session meeting dates can be found on the board adopted calendar.
+The district boardroom entrance is located off of the parking lot on Monroe Street.
 All regular and special meetings of the Board are open to the public except as provided by law.